Rebuilding Online Communities

-Unfortunately, the pandemic hindered many communities (such as organizations, clubs, and businesses) from forming new relationships and building upon old ones.
-Many organizations struggled with maintaining their community on a virtual platform such as Slack or GroupMe.
+Unfortunately, the pandemic hindered many communities (organizations, clubs, and businesses) from forming new relationships and building upon old ones.
+Many organizations struggled with maintaining their community on virtual platforms such as Slack or GroupMe.
 There was one major problem:

 These platforms were not built to foster community online.